Federal Police (Germany): Aircraft inventory

 The Federal Police now has been reduced to three flight amenities pattern of 94 helicopters.
 This is the largest civilian helicopter fleet in Germany.

+In May 2024, it was announced that Airbus Helicopters will supply 38 new H225 Super Pumas to replace the 19 AS 332 and 19 EC 155 helicopters from 2025 onwards.

 Former aircraft

-K-9 support
+Ships

+BPOL provides the federal police element of German Federal Coast Guard.

+Dogs

 Approximately 500 working dogs are used in the Federal Police at present.
 Most of the dogs are German shepherds.
-Other dog breeds are also used such as malinois, Dutch shepherd, German wirehaired pointer, giant schnauzer, and rottweiler.
+Other dog breeds are also used such as malinois, German wirehaired pointer, giant schnauzer, and rottweiler.
 They accompany their handlers on daily missions in railway facilities, at airports, at the border or in physical security.
 Most working dogs live with the families of their handlers.
 Basic and advanced training is performed under the supervision of the Federal Police Academy at the Federal Police canine schools in Bleckede (Lower Saxony) and Neuendettelsau (Bavaria) where dogs and handlers go through patrol dog and explosive detection courses.

 Ranks

 Until 2003, the federal police units had rank insignia almost identical to those used by the Schutzpolizei in the Weimar Republic and Nazi Germany (the East German Volkspolizei had until 1990 similar rank insignia, only with a bit different number of stars for respective ranks).
 In 2003, the federal German police ranks and insignia were unified with those used by police units of federal lands.